Fact-checked by the onlinepaydaynews.com editorial team

 - Social Security Number for credit check

 If your credit score is below 580, consider a credit-builder loan through a CDFI before applying for emergency credit.
-Resources like secured cards vs. credit builder loans can help you understand which approach rebuilds credit faster while you stabilize your finances.
+Resources like secured cards vs. credit builder loans can help clarify which approach rebuilds credit faster while you stabilize your finances.

 Key Takeaway: Single parents receiving child support or government benefits are legally protected under the Equal Credit Opportunity Act — lenders cannot exclude that income.
 A FICO score of 580+ is the typical minimum, but CDFIs and CDFI Fund-certified lenders offer broader access to those with limited credit history.